How To Get Affordable State Sponsored Therapy in Oklahoma

 Oklahoma CMHCs determine eligibility using a four-tier priority system.
 While CMHCs can admit people outside of the highest priority groups when they have enough funding, this is rare.
 In most cases, to be eligible for public outpatient mental health services in Oklahoma, you must:

-- Be diagnosed with a severe mental health condition like schizophrenia, major depressive disorder with psychotic features, or bipolar disorder
+- Be diagnosed with a serious mental illness (SMI) like schizophrenia, major depressive disorder with psychotic features, or bipolar disorder

 - Experience severe functional impairment, such as being unable to maintain employment or stable housing, as a result of this mental health condition